wences-sanchez/Knowledge-Base/pages/Red Hat Certified Engineer (RHCE) Study Guide (highlights).md

 - Highlights first synced by [[Readwise]] [[Friday, 02-09-2022]]
 	- 1. Understanding Ansible and the Red Hat RHCE
 		- -
 		- NoteThe word “ansible” was first used by the author Ursula K. Le Guin in her 1966 novel Rocannon’s World.
 As a contraction of the word “answerable,” it references fictional devices that can send messages over interstellar distances to managed systems.
-Ansible from Red Hat may not work over interstellar distances, but it certainly does manage devices usually located on planet Earth. #spaced
+Ansible from Red Hat may not work over interstellar distances, but it certainly does manage devices usually located on planet Earth. #flashcard id:: 634545cd-0200-4acd-a770-ac4d2326d0f5
 			- #[[curiosities]]
 		- -
 	- 2. Working with the Ansible Configuration